 Both train companies have ramps to help passengers with reduced mobility board and disembark from the trains and there are wheelchair specific spaces on the train to allow everyone a comfortable journey.
 Both companies permit three pieces of luggage on board, which is defined more clearly as two large pieces of luggage, and one smaller piece of hand luggage.
 The main difference between the companies is their restrictions on bicycles.
 The East Midlands service permits bikes on board, but you need to reserve a space for your bicycle, while the Thameslink service only allows fully foldable bikes on board, as a means of creating more space for passengers.

 One of the best ways to find cheap train tickets when travelling from London to Luton is to have flexible dates.
 There are plenty of trains each day, and there are trains that travel on the London to Luton route every day of the week, so you are sure to find some good bargains if you can be flexible with when you travel.
 Another piece of advice is to try and book your tickets in advance, if possible.it is normally cheaper to buy your tickets in advance of travelling, especially if you need to bring bicycles or prams on your journey.

 Finally, while there are no routes that require changes, taking slower trains can often be a way to find cheaper tickets as the faster trains are more expensive, so consider that by choosing the train that takes only 20min longer, you may be able to save some money that you can then spend in Luton on arrival.

-When taking a train from London, you have a couple of train stations you can depart from including London Victoria, London Euston and London Kings Cross.
-When you arrive in Luton, your train can arrive in train stations including Luton, Luton Airport Parkway and London Luton Airport.
+Some of the London train stations to Luton you can start your journey from include London Victoria, London Euston and London Kings Cross.
+Similarly, some of the arrival train stations in Luton include Luton, Luton Airport Parkway and London Luton Airport.